Back to School

 • If your little one is taking the bus to school, find other kids in the neighborhood to meet so they’ll have a buddy to recognize on the first bus pick-up day.

-5. Get Comfortable With a New Routine
+7. Get Comfortable With a New Routine

 Summer is a time when routines loosen a bit, but as the school year gets closer, it’s a great time to practice getting ready in the morning.
 A routine chart can be a great way to set expectations for the day.
 Little ones can see the tasks for the day and see what’s coming next, which can help lessen anxious feelings.

-routine chart
+kindergarten skills - routine chart

-My Magnetic Daily Calendar
+My First Daily Magnetic Calendar

 Get kids started off right with a daily routine chart so they know what’s coming.
 This set has 80 magnets including years, months, numerals for dates, days of the week, holidays, special events, and even emotions.